-Offered intermittently.
+Offered intermittently summer.
 Basic three-dimensional course for both general education and beginning art students.
 Prerequisite to beginning sculpture and beginning ceramics.
 Emphasis placed on conceptualization and formal development of the 3-D object in the areas of form, mass, scale, texture, space and color.

 Offered autumn; offered summer intermittently.
 Introduction to the world of business.
 Examines capitalism, the economic environment, the types of business organizations, management, marketing, production, labor, financing, and business/governmental relations.

 Offered intermittently spring.
 An overview of law as it applies to business transactions.
 Topics include the nature and source of law; courts and procedure; contracts, sales, and employment; commercial paper; bailment's; property; business organizations; insurance; wills and estate planning; consumer and creditor protection; torts; criminal law; and agency law.
 Credit not allowed for both BGEN 135T and BADM 257.

 Offered every autumn and intermittently spring.
 Contemporary exploration of the organization and complexity of living organisms and the systems in which they live.
 The central question of biology - relationship between form and function, acquisition and use of energy, and continuity between generations will be addressed through lectures and laboratory investigations.
 Credit not allowed toward a major in biology.
 Degree credit not allowed for both BIOB 101N and BIOB 160N.